Facelift in Brazil: Deep Plane planning for U.S. patients

 Fat Grafting

-With the structure repositioned, I apply the fat to the areas that need volume: temples, cheekbones, nasolabial folds, marionette lines, and jawline.
-The nanofat is distributed superficially across the entire face to stimulate skin regeneration.
+With the structure repositioned, fat can be applied conservatively to areas that need volume, such as temples, cheekbones, nasolabial folds, marionette lines, and jawline.

 Deep Neck Lift (Deep Neck Treatment)